Food for Butterflies

 Sue Adamson, who came over from Bristol, is a passionate member of the Wildlife Champions programme run by AWT.
 With no prior experience, she joined the Wildlife Champions when she retired.
 Since then she has been on many courses run by AWT and helps with lots of community nature work.

-GB’s has two Wildlife Champions, Alison Harper and Steve Harper.
-They organised the planting day, and were there hauling turves, planting and digging.
+GB has two Wildlife Champions, Alison Harper and Steve Harper.
+They organised the planting day, and were there digging, hauling turves and planting.

-The group also visited the Forest Garden to plant bulbs.
+The group also visited the Forest Garden, part of the Secret Garden by the river, to see Grow Batheaston’s achievements there.

 Thanks to Heritage Lottery Funding, Avon Wildlife Trust is able run the Wildlife Champions programme and support nature activities such as this day of planting.